TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-synapselink-other.md

 You can only access and run queries against the analytical store using the various run-times provided by Azure Synapse Analytics.
 The analytical store can be queried and analyzed using:
 * Synapse Spark with full support for Scala, Python, Spark SQL, and C#.
 Synapse Spark is central to data engineering and science scenarios
-* SQL serverless with T-SQL language and support for familiar BI tools (For example, Power BI Premium, etc.)
+* SQL serverless (currently under gated preview) with T-SQL language and support for familiar BI tools (For example, Power BI Premium, etc.)

 <br>